NESTCollaboration/nest/README.md

 	You've now included your custom header file, and created a "MyDetector" object for manipulation.

-4. In testNEST.cpp (or in whatever implementation links the NEST class), one can access any detector parameter using the corresponding "get" functions and reset parameters using their "set" functions:
+4. In execNEST.cpp (or in whatever implementation links the NEST class), one can access any detector parameter using the corresponding "get" functions and reset parameters using their "set" functions:

 	```cpp